Pandaqi/Pandaqi-Studio/pandaqi-studio/content/carving-pumpkins-and-dwarfing-dumplings/_index.md

 gamepage: true

 title: "Carving Pumpkins & Dwarfing Dumplings"
-headerTitle: "Carving Pumpkins & Dwarfing Dumplings | A party game about slicing your friends into smaller and smaller pieces ... "
+headerTitle: "A party game about slicing your friends into smaller and smaller pieces ... "
 blurb: "A party game for 2-8 players about slicing your friends into smaller pieces, or preventing a huge dumpling from meeting the same fate."

 headerImg: "carvingpumpkins_banner_bg"